Details

 Complete host and VM inventory

-Collect Proxmox hosts and KVM virtual machines with CPU, memory, and disk allocations for an always up-to-date view of your compute estate.
+Document Proxmox hosts and KVM-based virtual machines with CPU, memory, and disk allocations.
+Get a continuously updated and unified view of your virtual infrastructure without manual effort.

 -